Bowen, Soucek on target as West Ham ease past Sheffield United

 Sheffield United continued to struggle to create chances against a tactically sound West Ham, and apart from Anis Ben Slimane's volley in the dying minutes, the Blades never came close to scoring.

+"I get told by the press that we haven’t had a clean sheet yet, so it was positive that we got one today and got the three points," he added.

+"If we’d won 1-0 I’d have been thrilled, so let’s not get carried away like everyone else is trying to do and saying we should be winning these games a lot more easily."

-West Ham head to SC Freiburg for a Europa League group-stage match on Thursday, and they are set to host Newcastle in the Premier League on Oct.
+West Ham head to SC Freiburg for a Europa League group-stage match on Thursday, before hosting Newcastle in the Premier League on Oct.
 8. Sheffield United travel to Fulham on Oct.
 7.